-1. Introduction.
+1. INTRODUCTION

-In all QSO samples there is concern that selection effects are present and significant, particularly in whether whole classes of objects are not included, or even known.
-This study aims at characterizing a population of objects with rising fluxes at UV observed wavelengths.
-Following our work of classification of UV sources from the GALEX 1 sky surveys (Bianchi 2008, Bianchi et al. 2006, 2007, 2008 and references therein), we have suspected the existence of a substantial number of extragalactic objects with FUV-NUV color much bluer (more negative) than canonical QSO templates and than the majority of QSOs in known samples.
-Such objects are rather "normal" at optical wavelengths (spectroscopically and photometrically) but they stand out in the observed UV range, having FUV-NUV colors similar to those of hot white dwarfs (WD).
+In all quasi-stellar object (QSO) samples, there is concern that selection effects are present and significant, particularly in whether whole classes of objects are not included, or even known.
+This study aims at characterizing a population of objects with rising fluxes at UV-observed wavelengths.
+Following our work of classification of UV sources from the GALEX sky surveys (Bianchi 2008; Bianchi et al. 2005, 2006, 2007, 2008; Hutchings & Bianchi 2008 and references therein), we have suspected the existence of a substantial number of extragalactic objects with FUV-NUV color much bluer (more negative) than canonical QSO templates and than the majority of QSOs in known samples.
+Such objects are rather "normal" at optical wavelengths (spectroscopically and photometrically) but they stand out in the observed UV range, having FUV-NUV colors similar to those of hot white dwarfs (WDs).
 Photometrically, these objects have UV-to-optical colors similar to a stellar binary containing a hot WD and a cooler companion.
-That a significant number of "FUV-NUV"-blue extragalactic objects existed was first suspected by Bianchi et al. (2007), based on density counts of photometrically selected WD candidates.
-In fact, the number of objects per square degree whose SED (FUV to near-IR) is consistent with a single hot WD increases with magnitude down to $m{UV} \sim 21$ (AB) and then declines, consistent with Milky Way models.
-However, the density of objects with similarly blue UV color but redder optical colors, that we would expect to be hot WDs with a cool companion, increases considerably at fainter magnitudes, suggesting that a significant number of faint extragalactic objects may be included in the
+That a significant number of "FUV-NUV" blue extragalactic objects existed was first suspected by Bianchi et al. (2007), based on density counts of photometrically selected WD candidates.
+In fact, the number of objects per square degree whose spectral energy distribution (SED; FUV to NIR) is consistent with a single hot WD increases with magnitude down to $m{\rm UV} \sim 21$ (AB) and then declines, consistent with Milky Way (MW) models.
+However, the density of objects with similarly blue UV color but redder optical colors, that we would expect to be hot WDs with a cool companion, increases considerably at fainter magnitudes, suggesting that a significant number of faint extragalactic objects may be included in the color-color locus of these stellar binaries (Bianchi et al. 2007; Bianchi 2008).
+In this work, we focus on these QSOs, which display very blue observed FUV-NUV colors, and investigate whether their properties are unlike those of known objects.